Ordnance QF 6-pounder: Development

 The 6-pounder was used where possible to replace the 2-pounder in British tanks, requiring work on the turrets, pending the introduction of new tanks designed for the 6-pounder.
 The Churchill Marks III and IV, Valentine Mark IX and Crusader Mark III all began to enter service during 1942.
 The Valentine and Crusader both needed to lose a crew member from the turret.
 Tanks designed to take the 6-pounder were the troubled Cavalier, the Cromwell and the Centaur.
-When the Cromwell went into combat in 1944, it was armed with the Ordnance QF 75 mm gun, which was a redesign of the 6-pounder to take US 75 mm ammunition and more useful against general targets.
+When the Cromwell went into combat in 1944, it was armed with the Ordnance QF 75 mm gun, which was a redesign of the 6-pounder to take US 75 mm ammunition which made it more useful against general targets.
 The 6-pounder was also fitted to the AEC armoured car Mark II.

 Although the 6-pounder was kept at least somewhat competitive through the war, the Army started the development of a more powerful weapon in 1942.
 The aim was to produce a gun with the same general dimensions and weight as the 6-pounder but with improved performance.
 The first attempt was an 8-pounder of 59 calibre length but this version proved too heavy to be used in the same role as the 6-pounder.
 A second attempt was made with a shorter 48 calibre barrel but this proved to have only marginally better performance than the 6-pounder and the program was cancelled in January 1943.

 The 6-pounder was followed into production by the next generation British anti-tank gun, the Ordnance QF 17-pounder, which came into use from February 1943.
 As a smaller and more manoeuvrable gun, the 6-pounder continued to be used by the British Army for the rest of World War II and for about 20 years afterwards.
 A 57/42.6 mm squeeze bore adaptor was developed for the gun but was never adopted.
-The gun was produced in Canada and South Africa, where the Combined Ordnance Factories (COFAC) produced 300.
+The gun was also produced in Canada and South Africa, where the Combined Ordnance Factories (COFAC) produced 300.